A new way to deliver Learning Support

 We want the best outcomes for all children

-A new approach to delivering learning support
+A new model for delivering learning support

 The new way of delivering learning support reflects feedback from parents, whānau, staff, and disability and education groups.
 It includes: